 "A powerhouse player and emotive performer…his band, his material and both his skilled guitaring and soulful vocals are the essence of fully-formed.
 Birchwood is a major player.
-Highly recommended." --Rolling Stone
+Highly recommended." —Rolling Stone

-"Selwyn Birchwood is an indelibly modern and original next-generation bluesman; his tough vocals, guitar and lap steel touch on classic Chicago blues, Southern soul and boogie." --Washington Post
+"Selwyn Birchwood is an indelibly modern and original next-generation bluesman; his tough vocals, guitar and lap steel touch on classic Chicago blues, Southern soul and boogie." —Washington Post

 "Watch out for Selwyn Birchwood…a genius revelation and a pleasure.
-Roaring Fender Strat and down-south lap steel guitar." --Blues Matters
+Roaring Fender Strat and down-south lap steel guitar." —Blues Matters

-Selwyn Birchwood, Florida’s rising young blues fireball, is a guitar and lap-steel-playing bundle of pure energy.
+Blues fireball Selwyn Birchwood is a guitar and lap steel playing bundle of pure energy.
 He delivers his original songs with a revival tent preacher’s fervor and a natural storyteller’s charisma made all the more impactful by his raw, unvarnished vocals.
-Birchwood plays high-octane blues—at once deeply rooted, funky and up-to-the-minute – with true passion and honest emotion.
-With his band feeding off his drive and exuberance, the striking 6’3” 29-year-old with his trademark Afro roams the stage (often barefoot), ripping out memorable guitar licks with ease.
+Since the 2014 release of his Alligator Records debut, Don’t Call No Ambulance, Birchwood has set the contemporary blues world on fire.
+His high-octane blues—at once deeply rooted, funky and up-to-the-minute—are played with passion and honest emotion.
+With his band feeding off his drive and exuberance, the striking 6’3” young man with his trademark Afro roams the stage (often barefoot), ripping out memorable guitar licks with ease.
 His ability to win over an audience—any audience—is proven night after night on the bandstand.
 With his warm, magnetic personality, Birchwood is as down-to-earth as his music is fun, thought-provoking and vital.
 His mission is to spread his music far and wide, to share his joy, to play his heart out, and to push the blues into the future.
 “There’s nothing I’d rather be doing than playing the blues,” he says.
 “And I try to convey that with every song and with every performance.”

-The Tampa Tribune says Birchwood plays with “power and precision reminiscent of blues guitar hero Buddy Guy.
-He is a gritty vocalist [who is] commanding with his axe.”
-According to Iglauer, Birchwood is the real deal.
+The Washington Post says, “Selwyn Birchwood is an indelibly modern and original next-generation bluesman; his tough vocals, guitar and lap steel touch on classic Chicago blues, Southern soul and boogie” According to Iglauer, Birchwood is the real deal.
 “Selwyn Birchwood is a terrific young blues talent with a huge future.
 He writes smart, infectious, fresh songs and delivers them with a warm, conversational vocal style and a fun-loving attitude.
 He’s a killer guitarist, switching between a regular six-string and lap steel.
 Live, he’s a ball of energy, interacting with the audience like they were in his living room.
 Selwyn is destined to be one of the next stars in the blues world.”

 Birchwood, his father from Tobago, his mother from the UK, was born in 1985 in Orlando, Florida.
 He first grabbed a guitar at age 13 and soon became proficient at mimicking what he heard on the radio.
 But the popular grunge rock, hip-hop and metal of the 1990s didn’t move him, and he quickly grew bored.
 And then he heard Jimi Hendrix.
 “He was larger than life.
 What he did was mind-blowing.
 When I realized Hendrix was influenced by the blues, I found my path,” he says.
-By 17 he was deep into the blues, listening to Albert King, Freddie King, Albert Collins, Muddy Waters, Lightnin’ Hopkins and especially Buddy Guy.
+By 17, he was deep into the blues, listening to Albert King, Freddie King, Albert Collins, Muddy Waters, Lightnin’ Hopkins and especially Buddy Guy.
 As luck would have it, just as Birchwood was discovering Guy, the blues master had a concert scheduled in Orlando.
 Birchwood was there, front and center.
 “I was floored,” he recalls.
 “I completely connected with the blues.
 I knew I had to make this music.”

 As Selwyn’s guitar proficiency grew, a friend told him that his neighbor was a blues guitarist and had a band.
 The 19-year-old Selwyn went over to check it out and jam.
 The guitar-playing neighbor turned out to be the Texas-born blues legend Sonny Rhodes, who was instantly impressed with the enthusiastic young guitar slinger.
 Within one month’s time, Rhodes asked Birchwood to pack his bags and join him on the road.
-It was an incredible experience for Birchwood, as Rhodes took the youngster under his wing, not only teaching him guitar and lap steel, but also how to conduct business, how to run a band, how to reach an audience.
+It was an incredible experience for Birchwood, as Rhodes took the youngster under his wing, not only teaching him guitar and lap steel, but also how to conduct business, how to run a band, and how to reach an audience.
 “Sonny always said, ‘Play what’s in your heart.’
 I’ve never lost sight of that,” says Birchwood.

-In 2011 the self-released FL Boy helped the band land gigs outside of their Tampa home, where they were becoming local heroes.
+In 2011 the self-released FL Boy helped the band land gigs outside of their Tampa base, where they were becoming local heroes.
 Birchwood and his band won their way to spots at the 2012 and 2013 International Blues Challenges in Memphis.
 After taking ninth place in 2012, they came back determined the next year, taking first place.
-Alligator Records president Bruce Iglauer was sitting at the judges table at the time.
+Alligator Records president Bruce Iglauer was sitting at the judges' table at the time.
 “I saw Selwyn’s potential in 2012.
 He absolutely deserved to win in 2013,” he says.
 The victory opened more doors for Birchwood, increased his exposure and helped the band land a deal with Intrepid Artists booking agency, which led to more and better gigs.

 The Selwyn Birchwood Band has been touring non-stop since winning the IBC.
 The band has performed at festivals including The Mississippi Valley Blues Festival, Springing The Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise.
-Birchwood has opened for major blues stars including Robert Cray and Buddy Guy and has shared the stage with another friend and teacher, Joe Louis Walker (who guests on Don’t Call No Ambulance’s The River Turned Red).
-He recently had the opportunity, when performing in San Francisco, to bring his friend and mentor Sonny Rhodes on stage to sit in with his band.
-It was a moment Birchwood will never forget.
-“He did so much for me; it was a real honor to return the favor, if only a little.”
+Birchwood has opened for major blues stars including Robert Cray and Buddy Guy and has shared the stage with another friend and teacher, Joe Louis Walker (who guests on Don’t Call No Ambulance’s "The River Turned Red").
+Since the release of Don’t Call No Ambulance, he and his band have performed in France, Spain, Switzerland, Belgium, the United Kingdom, Ireland, Belgium and Canada, as well as crisscrossing the United States.

-With Don’t Call No Ambulance, Selwyn Birchwood steps onto the world stage, bringing a new wave of blues to a new generation of blues fans.
+With each rollicking live performance, Selwyn brings his new wave of blues to a new generation of blues fans.
 “If I can play my music, travel the world, bring happiness to people, then I’m blessed and happy,” he says.
 “It’s like Sonny always told me, ‘If you follow your heart, you’ll always get what you want.’”